 Explore many items relating to Dennys Lascelles in our collection at Victorian Collections.

 Do you have any stories about the wool sales in Geelong?
 Did you attend a Wool Brokers Ball?

-In the centre of our museum sits a working Axminster Carpet Loom.
-This centrepiece of our collection is only one of its kind still working in Australia.
+In the centre of our Museum sits a working 1910 Axminster Carpet Loom.
+This centrepiece of the Museum is only one of its kind still working in Australia.
 It is maintained by our skilled Loom Operators.